Reasons to Hire an Independent Software Testing Company

 Insufficient QA Expertise That May Affect the Product's Time-to-Market

-It is often difficult for small- and mid-sized companies and startups to find locally and maintain a specific kind of QA expertise that may be required for a proper testing of their products.
+It is often difficult for small- and mid-sized companies and startups to find locally and maintain a specific kind of QA expertise that may be required for the proper testing of their products.
 Their in-house QA departments may tend to test their products less comprehensively than an external QA contractor (for example, a provider of nearshore testing services) would.

 Approaching such an external QA contractor for assistance would allow you to hire testing engineers who will use not only their experience, but also a broader and more appropriate range of tools and techniques to improve the quality of your product.

 Company Executives' Excessive Involvement in the QA Process

-As a company Executive or startup founder, you, at least, most of time, have a lot of other things to tend to.
-Consequently, you are then in need of an end-to-end solution that can ensure the good quality of your product and in a hassle-free and less time-consuming fashion.
+As a company Executive or startup founder, you have a lot of other things to tend to.
+Consequently, you need an end-to-end solution that can ensure the good quality of your product and in a hassle-free and less time-consuming fashion.

-Buying more office space, finding and hiring more QA specialists, training, continually motivating, and supervising them may, thus, not be the best option.
+Buying more office space, finding and hiring more QA specialists, training, continually motivating, and supervising them may not be the best option.
 Your investment will take up even more of your time, effort, and money.

 With a well-chosen software QA outsourcing company, you can forget about your software quality concerns and simply start taking the good quality of your product for granted.
 Just check out their previous experience and make sure they are the right pick otherwise.

 If you are based in the West, Down Under, or most of the Middle East, the QA and testing of your product may be at a premium.
 As you are probably aware, this would no longer be the case if you hire a remote Quality Assurance outsourcing provider, based in a more cost-effective location.

 Talking of examples, an Eastern-European nearshore QA and testing team, such as ours, could well reduce your expenses by a factor of 2.